freenas/freenas-docs/userguide/jails.rst

    Edit /etc/motd to change this login announcement. root@examplejail:~ #

-Jails can be shut down with :command:`iocage stop`:
+Jails are shut down with :command:`iocage stop`:

 .. code-block:: none